ERLEADA® Patient Support

 Looking to do more than just enroll in the Janssen CarePath Savings Program?
 Register for your personal Janssen CarePath account at MyJanssenCarePath.com.

 In addition to enrolling in the Janssen CarePath Savings Program, if eligible, you can learn about programs that may help you pay for your medication, and find other support resources.

 Janssen CarePath can give you resources that may help you get started with ERLEADA®.
 Sign up or log in to your personal Janssen CarePath account at MyJanssenCarePath.com, so you can learn about your coverage, learn about programs that may help you pay for your medication, and find other support resources.
 Learn more>>

 Already registered?
 Log In

-ERLEADA™ (apalutamide) is a prescription medicine used to treat prostate cancer that has not spread to other parts of the body and no longer responds to a medical or surgical treatment that lowers testosterone.
+- That has not spread to other parts of the body and no longer responds to a medical or surgical treatment that lowers testosterone

-It is not known if ERLEADA™ is safe or effective in children.
+It is not known if ERLEADA® is safe and effective in children.